Cyan903/ws-gui/static/help.md

 - `ws://example.com`
 - `wss://example.com` (for ssl only)

-Fill in the request info entry and hit `send` to send a message.
+Once finished, simply hit `send` to send a message.
 #####
 ## Response
 The responses are logged into a simple multi line entry.
-The format for messages is:
+Example:
 ```
 [MSG] for a received message
 [YOU] for a message sent by you